My name is Margaret Doub. I love animals and pet sitting allows me to have all the animals I want.

 I am a member of Pet Sitters International - The world's leading educational organization for professional pet sitters since 1994.

 I've had dogs, cats, horses, chickens, ducks, goats, turtles, fish, and birds.
-Currently, I have horses, cats and chickens.
-Three of the cats are deaf so I've had to learn non-verbal communication.
+Currently, I have horses, cats.
+A couple of the cats are deaf so I've had to learn non-verbal communication.

 My family lived next to a large dairy farm in Northville and I helped with their chores for fun.
 I was a 4-H member and later became a 4-H group leader for kids interested in horses.